Water Content Levels of Specific Crops

 See also a more thorough discussion of "Quantification of Berry Ripening, Flavor Development and Harvest Time by Means of the Phytogram by William Gensler, October, 2006 (Berry Ripening Paper))

-| Welcome Page | |
+Welcome Page | |

-| PHYTOGRAM - Applications and specifications | Automatic Point and Band Dendrometers - For precise measurements of growth |
+PHYTOGRAM - Applications and specifications | Automatic Point and Band Dendrometers - For precise measurements of growth |

-| POD - In-the-field solar powered data collection computer operating over extended period of time in various environmental conditions | Manual Band Dendrometers - Schematic drawing and product characteristics |
+POD - In-the-field solar powered data collection computer operating over extended period of time in various environmental conditions | Manual Band Dendrometers - Schematic drawing and product characteristics |

-| Equipment Cost and Support Services - Products, Services, and typical Production and Research Packages | Automatic Root Dendrometers - For measurement of diurnal cycles and growth rates of roots near the surface. |
+Equipment Cost and Support Services - Products, Services, and typical Research Packages | Automatic Root Dendrometers - For measurement of diurnal cycles and growth rates of roots near the surface. |

-| Data Transfer Methods - Various alternatives- primarily cell phone and radio communication capabilities | |
+Data Transfer Methods - Various alternatives- primarily cell phone and radio communication capabilities | |

-| Water Content Levels of Specific Crops- for wine industry, using the Phytogram for indicator of petiole hydration status and berry ripeness | |
+Water Content Levels of Wine Berries- for wine industry, using the Phytogram for indicator of hydration status and berry ripeness | |

-| Environmental Sensors - For concurrent assays of air and ground temperature, light, and soil moisture | Communicating with Agricultural Electronics Corporation - By E-mail, US Postal Service, Telephone and Fax |
+Environmental Sensors - For concurrent assays of air and ground temperature, light, and soil moisture | Communicating with Agricultural Electronics Corporation - By E-mail, US Postal Service, Telephone and Fax |